Special Hampshire Summers

 Click here on the arrow above to read more

-In this first special interview, conducted this summer by HCH's John Winter, Richard Gilliat talks at length about the year he made six first-class hundreds - one more than Barry Richards!
+In this first special interview, conducted late in the summer of 2025 by HCH's John Winter, Richard Gilliat talks at length about the year he made six first-class hundreds - one more than Barry Richards!
 Modest and the ultimate team-man, Richard recalls his start in the game, the breakthrough summer (which also saw the introduction of the John Player League) and his time as captain of that great Championship-winning side of 1973.

 Click the arrow here to read more